Llanilltud Fawr – Llantwit Major

 • have become an affiliated centre with the Cambridge University Centre for the Study of Platonism

-• hosting an academic conference in October 2022
+• hosted an academic conference in October 2022